DrCord/roboFeeder/README.md

 # roboFeeder
-##nodejs code to run RFID pet feeder using a Raspberry Pi
+##nodejs code to run a RFID pet feeder using a Raspberry Pi

 [github repository](https://github.com/DrCord/roboFeeder)